Efficient time tracking and job management limited by basic scheduling capabilities

 Yes, ClockShark offers a 14-day free trial.

-ClockShark isn’t explicitly marketed as HIPAA-compliant, so if you’re in healthcare, it’s important to verify that any software you use meets HIPAA standards for handling protected health information (PHI).
+ClockShark isn’t explicitly marketed as HIPAA-compliant, so if you’re in healthcare, you may be better off with apps like Connecteam that meet HIPAA standards for handling protected health information (PHI).
 It’s always best to double-check to ensure your data is secure and compliant.

 No. ClockShark doesn’t track employees’ location when they’re off the clock.